wangziqi2013/wangziqi2013.github.io/_posts/2018-06-19-OmniOrder.markdown

 speculatively modified cache lines.
 One of the highlights in the design of OmniOrder is its native support for unmodified directory-based cache coherence protocol.
 This feature is crucial for a practical HTM design, for two reasons.
 First, directory based protocol is a must in today's high performance architecture.
 Inability to support directory based protocol is a huge deficiency.
-As a contrast, some HTM designs require broadcast cache coherence protocol, which makes the design non-scalable and impossible to port to large scale systems.
+In contrast, some HTM designs require broadcast cache coherence protocol, which makes the design non-scalable and impossible to port to large scale systems.
-Second,
+Second, unmodified coherence protocol implies only incremental change is needed on existing microarchitecture.
+Designing and verifying a correct coherence protocol is difficult.
+What makes it worse is that the actual number of state in the state machine is far more than the steady states.
+Transient states that handle race conditions must be added to ensure multiple operations can be performed in parallel.
+All these factors discourage the invention of a new coherence protocol.
+In the next paragraph we cover in detail the hardware changes required to implement OmniOrder.